2. Establish a dialogue for conflict negotiation

 As hostage negotiators know, it is more productive to persuade than to coerce.
 Communicate to the other person your own perspective, and reflect back your understanding of theirs.
 These are communication skills for conflict management that you can learn, practice and perfect.
 If you can help the other party maintain feelings of acceptance, value and worth – all basic psychological needs – throughout a conflict negotiation, you will help them also to stay focused on the goal of a mutually acceptable outcome to the conflict.

 Capitalize on the conflict management opportunity

-Business managers and companies who use these six essential skills for conflict management gain great opportunity.
+Business managers and companies that use these six essential skills for conflict management leverage great opportunity.
 The most important conflicts – the ones that lead to positive results when managed well – are the ones in which people feel personally invested in their positions or are bringing something of themselves as human beings into the interaction.
 As diversity and interdependency in organizations increases, there is opportunity in the potential conflict.
 Dealing effectively with these conflicts enables a company to leverage the richness of diverse perspectives for innovative outcomes.
 In fact, conflicts are the lifeblood of high-performing organizations.
 Disputes, disagreements and diverse points of view about strategy and implementation create energy, stimulate creativity, help form strongly bonded teams, and bring about change.
-An organization will reap the benefits when willing to take the risk of embracing conflict.
+An organization will reap the benefits when the organizational culture fosters willingness to take the risk of embracing conflict.

 1 Halperin, E. and M. R. Tagar.
 “Emotions in conflicts: Understanding emotional processes sheds light on the nature and potential resolution of intractable conflicts.”
 Current Opinion in Psychology, Vol. 17, 2017: 94–98.